xwydq/recharts-1/README.md

-v 0.1
+v 0.1-1

 [中文](#百度echarts2的r语言接口)

 # An R Interface to Baidu Echarts2

+NOTE: There are some issues regarding facetting and shiny, which are expected to be fixed in v 0.2.

 [Echarts2](http://http://echarts.baidu.com/echarts2) is an open source javascript visualization library developed by Baidu Inc. for interactive charts.
 Compared to other popular js libraries, Echarts is more Chinese-friendly.
 The latest stable release of Echarts2 is 2.2.7.
 The most up-to-date version is Echarts 3.2.3.

-This package is to facilitate `R` users to make use of Echarts2 library (Echarts3 is not supported yet).
+This package is to facilitate `R` users to make use of Echarts2 library (Echarts3 will be supported in recharts2 package).
 A hello world example is as below:

 ```r
 echartr(iris, Sepal.Length, Sepal.Width, Species) %>% setTheme('macarons')